 This sweet & sour Vegan French Dressing recipe is made with simple, healthy ingredients.
 (No refined sugar or ketchup needed!)
 It's naturally sweetened, rich, and so flavorful.
 (Vegan, gluten-free, oil-free, nut-free.)

-This Vegan French Dressing recipe is deliciously sweet, sour, and richly flavorful!
+This delicious Vegan French Dressing is sweet, sour, and richly flavorful!

-It tastes like a classic French, but is made healthier without ketchup, granulated sugar, and oil.
+It tastes like a classic French dressing, but is made healthier without ketchup, granulated sugar, or oil.

-Plus you can control the ingredients and leave out any unwanted preservatives, artificial flavors, or high fructose corn syrup that often appear in store-bought salad dressings.
+Making your own salad dressing at home is so fun and easy!
+Plus you can control the ingredients and leave out preservatives, artificial flavors, and high fructose corn syrup that often appear in store-bought salad dressings.

 Ingredients for Vegan French Dressing

-For this recipe you will blend in a small high-speed blender or food processor:
+For this recipe, you'll blend in a small high-speed blender or food processor:

 - Apple cider vinegar: Or you could also try white wine vinegar or red wine vinegar.
 (Although I haven't tested those versions.)